9brada6/tabs-with-posts/development.md

 set in asc order.
 If only order by comments is set, then suggest to add orderby date.

-- Manually verified each setting: Name, Post Type, Post Statuses, Post Order, Posts Settings, Sticky Posts, Posts Comments, Search, Password Protected, Meta, Suppress Filters.
+- Manually verified each setting: Name, Post Type, Post Statuses, Post Order, Posts Settings, Sticky Posts, Posts Comments, Search, Password Protected, Meta, Suppress Filters, Advanced Arguments.

-- Finish Advanced Arguments.
+- Add in documentation examples on how to use advanced arguments and what query filters to use.

 - Create a nice query tab, including the message when no queries are present.
 Maybe move the actions button to the right?